This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - chopped green onions and sesame seeds for garnish optional

-- In a wok or large skillet add 1 Tablespoon olive oil over medium high heat.
+- Add 1 tablespoon olive oil over medium-high heat in a wok or large skillet.
 Add bell pepper, peas, carrots, mushrooms, broccoli, baby corn, and water chestnuts.
 Sauté 2-3 minutes until veggies are almost tender.